mohamnag/AndroidInAppBilling/README.md

 We have to provide a unified way for all platforms, this means many differences and extra features has to be put out.
 You have the good common functionalities.

+## Roadmap
+1. Make a unified interface in the easiest way, only to make it usable in both iOS and Android easily
+2. On android src, bring all the errors to JS level, in order to make it easier to pass it to UI or handle it in a customized way
+3. On iOS, change some of the functionality from JS level to native, in order to have a more stable functionality

 MIT License
 ----------------